deev/tahoe-lafs/docs/specifications/leasedb.rst

 - What happens if a write to storage objects for a new share fails permanently?
-If we delete the share entry, any storage objects that were written for that share will be deleted by the AccountingCrawler when it next gets to them.
+If we delete the share entry, any storage objects that were written for that share will be deleted by the accounting crawler when it next gets to them.
 Is this sufficient, or should we attempt to delete those objects immediately?
 If the latter, do we need a direct **STATE_COMING** → **STATE_GOING** transition to handle this case?